The Hashemite Kingdom of Jordan

 Birding Jordan

 With much attention focused on neighbouring Israel, information for birders about Jordan has been sadly lacking.
-The publication of Ian Andrew’s excellent book in 1995 The Birds of the Hashemite Kingdom of Jordan and his Birding in Jordan website (see link below) helped put Jordan on the birding map.
-Ian worked in Jordan for a number of years and collected together records from the small number of birdwatchers and tour companies who had previously visited this fabulous and underwatched country.
+The publication of Ian Andrew’s excellent book in 1995 The Birds of the Hashemite Kingdom of Jordan and his Birding in Jordan website helped put Jordan on the birding map.
+Ian worked in Jordan for a number of years and collected together records from the small number of birdwatchers and tour companies who had previously visited this fabulous and under-watched country.

 Ornithologically, the main difference between birding in Jordan and in Israel, is that you have to find the birds yourself.
 In contrast with Aqaba (Jordan’s main Red Sea port); very few birds must pass unseen in Eilat (especially during peak migration seasons).
 With less than a mile between them, the same birds must occur.
 Any birder in Jordan therefore has a greater chance of ornithological glory!
 The few Jordanian birdwatchers can often expect to discover new birds for their country or at least major rarities.

-The difference in the level of coverage is reflected in the bird lists of these countries – over 500 recorded for Israel and around 415 for Jordan, although, of course, Israel has a relatively long Mediterranean coast too.
+The difference in the level of coverage is reflected in the bird lists of these countries – over 500 recorded for Israel but less than 450 for Jordan, although, of course, Israel has a relatively long Mediterranean coast too.
 Another tempting feature for would-be visitors is the habitat.
 Eilat regulars are often dismayed by the continued development in the resort, whereas the habitat in Aqaba is fantastic with irrigated allotments running for about one kilometre along the coast and an increasingly famous sewage works (not least because it can almost be viewed from Eilat – but not quite!)

-Ornithological understanding has increased substantially since the 1994 when the first of many expeditions took place to establish baseline criteria for Jordan’s wildlife organised by the Royal Society for the Conservation of Nature in Jordan.
+Ornithological understanding has increased substantially since the first of many expeditions took place to establish baseline criteria for Jordan’s wildlife organised by the Royal Society for the Conservation of Nature in Jordan.
 These were the first expeditions since Guy Mountford et al visited the country in the 1960s.
-(Try getting hold of the excellent account of this expedition – Portrait of a Desert).
 Much of these baseline data were collected by Jordanian/European survey teams including many bird specific surveys.
-An RSCN arrangement with the RSPB staff sabbatical system has led to a useful stream of more than willing volunteers to spend upwards of a month birdwatching in this fascinating country.
-These surveys are on-going so anyone wishing to help should contact the RSCN research@rscn.org.jo or look at their Website

 Although there are plenty of new places to explore in Jordan, there are a number of sites definitely on the birding trail.
-More details can be found in Ian Andrew’s excellent book available through his website, and the website itself.
 The country’s position at the top of the rift valley means that migrant birds can be found almost anywhere at the right time of year.

 Starting in Amman, most birding itineraries explore the country in two stages.
 Firstly, heading from the city into the eastern desert, one can expect to start seeing typical desert species but there are several specific sites well worth exploring.
 The first important stop is Wadi Al Butm – a tree lined wadi worth checking for migrants.
 Among the more common migrant species, birds such as White-throated Robin and Striated Scops Owl have been reported.